-Do you struggle choosing the best pillows to use for a good nights sleep?
-Did you know there are 8 different types of pillows you can chose from?
+Do you struggle to choose the best pillows to use for a good nights sleep?
+Did you know there are 8 different types of pillows you can choose from?
+Carry on reading to find the best pillow for neck pain in the UK.

 You are not alone, there are so many factors in choosing the perfect pillow.
 If you go for the wrong one you could exacerbate neck and shoulder tension and give you headaches.